Goldu/Jenkins-Installation-Guide-for-Ubuntu/README.md

-# Jenkins-Installation-Guide-for-Ubuntu
-# 🚀 Jenkins Installation Guide for Ubuntu 20.04
+# Jenkins Installation Guide for Ubuntu 20.04

 This guide explains how to install Jenkins on **Ubuntu 20.04 LTS** using the official Jenkins package repository.
 Follow the steps below to get Jenkins up and running quickly.